 Soy foods contain isoflavones, which are phytoestrogens that in some ways mimic the action of estrogen but are very weak.
 Because high levels of estrogen link to increased breast cancer risk, there was a fear that soy foods—and the isoflavones in them— could increase risk.
 Yet overall, human studies show soy foods do not increase risk and in some cases, research suggests soy may lower risk.

 For breast cancer survivors, population studies do not show any harmful interactions between soy foods and anti-estrogen medications.
 A small number of studies even suggest soy foods may be most protective for women who take anti-estrogen agents or aromatase inhibitors, but more research is needed before experts do more than encourage moderate consumption of whole soy foods (1 to 2 servings per day) as a low-fat protein.

-In conclusion, based on several studies above soy contain a lot of nutrients include phytochemicals and fiber that can help reduce risk of colorectal cancer but function of soy to cure cancer cells still need to have further human clinical studies.
+In conclusion, based on several studies above soy contain a lot of nutrients include phytochemicals and fibre that can help reduce risk of colorectal cancer but the function of soy to cure cancer cells still need to have further human clinical studies.

 We provide cancer-fighting meals that are cancer-friendly.
 Use promo code “HOMEYBLOG” to enjoy 5% discount!